Harvox/Glacier-V-2/README.md

 ## How to Use 📜

-1. **Purchase**: Acquire your copy of the Glacier script from our website. 💳
+1. **Purchase**: Acquire your copy of the Glacier script from our discord! https://discord.gg/3eRTewaY 💳
 2. **Installation**: Follow the simple installation guide included in the package.
 3. **Enjoy**: Start playing and unlock the full potential of your Roblox adventures! 🌍🎮